matloff/fasteR/README.md

 Of course, since this is a small dataset, we could have just printed out the entire data and visually scanned it for a low number.
 But what if the length of the data vector had been 100,000 instead of 100?
 Then the visual approach wouldn't work.

+<span style="color:red">Tip:</span>
-Moreover, a goal of programming is to automate tasks, rather than doing them by hand.
+Remember, a goal of programming is to automate tasks, rather than doing them by hand.

 > **Your Turn:**  There appear to be some unusually high values as well,
 > e.g. one around 1875.
 Determine which year this was, using the